shanelong04/shanelong04.github.io/_gallery/2-Under-student-life.md

 </p>

 <center>
-CTES presentative receives financial support for volunteering activities from Namcharm company via the cooperation in Madaz competition
+CTES presentative received financial support for volunteering activities from Namcharm company through the joint cooperation in the Mazda competition
 </center>
 ---